bunkerity/bunkerweb/docs/concepts.md

 !!! info "Going further"

-    You will find concrete examples of custom configurations in the [quickstart guide](/1.4/quickstart-guide) of the documentation and the [examples](https://github.com/bunkerity/bunkerweb/tree/master/examples) directory of the repository.
+    You will find concrete examples of custom configurations in the [quickstart guide](/1.5.0-beta/quickstart-guide) of the documentation and the [examples](https://github.com/bunkerity/bunkerweb/tree/master/examples) directory of the repository.

+## Database

+State of the current configuration of BunkerWeb is stored in a backend database which contains the following data :

+- Settings defined for all the services
+- Custom configurations
+- BunkerWeb instances
+- Metadata about jobs execution
+- Cached files

+Under the hood, when you edit a setting or add a new configuration, everything is stored in the database.
+We actually support SQLite, MariaDB, MySQL and PostgreSQL as backends.

+Database configuration is done by using the `DATABASE_URI` setting which respects the following formats :

+- SQLite : `sqlite:///var/lib/bunkerweb/db.sqlite3`
+- MariaDB : `mariadb+pymysql://bunkerweb:changeme@bw-db:3306/db`
+- MySQL : `mysql+pymysql://bunkerweb:changeme@bw-db:3306/db`
+- PostgreSQL : `postgresql://bunkerweb:changeme@bw-db:5432/db`

+## Scheduler

+To make things automagically work together, a dedicated service called the scheduler is in charge of :

+- Storing the settings and custom configurations inside the database
+- Executing various tasks (called jobs)
+- Generating a configuration which is understood by BunkerWeb
+- Being the intermediary for other services (like web UI or autoconf)

+In other words, the scheduler is the brain of BunkerWeb.

+When using container-based integrations, the scheduler is executed in its own container.
+Whereas, for linux-based integrations scheduler is self-contained in the `bunkerweb` service.